espdev/csaps/README.md

 </p>

 **csaps** is a Python package for univariate, multivariate and n-dimensional grid data approximation using cubic smoothing splines.
+The package can be useful in practical engineering tasks for data approximation and smoothing.

 ## Installation

-Python 3.6 or above is supported.
+Use pip for installing:

 ```
 pip install -U csaps
 ```

 The module depends only on NumPy and SciPy.
+Python 3.6 or above is supported.

 ## Simple Examples